Submitting a Study

 - Select the appropriate HREBA committee (please contact us if you need to register for more than one committee)

-- You will be asked to upload a recent CV (within 2 years), and various training certificates
+- Depending on your role, you may be asked to upload a recent CV (within 2 years), and various training certificates

 - You will receive an email with log in information to access IRISS in 1-2 business days